csarfigueroa/exoplanet-hunters-server/README.md

 ---

+## Relevant notes
+Acknowledgment: The repository and project documentation include attribution lines such as
+Co-Authored-By: Claude <noreply@anthropic.com>
+to indicate AI assistance in code generation.

 *This system demonstrates how artificial intelligence can assist in astronomical discovery, helping identify potentially habitable worlds beyond our solar system.*